 - Withdraw your budgeted amount of cash for The trip.
 Research the currency and how much things cost: When I went to Turks and Caicos I did not know everything has a 12-15% tax and gas is $6.00 a gallon and a bag of Doritos’ cost $6-$7 (take snacks with you in this case).
 Check out Numbeo to get an idea of how much things such as food and gas cost where you are traveling.
 Make sure you are viewing in your measurements and currency to get a realistic view.

-- Decide on your method of communication before traveling international.
-If you are going to use an international voice and data plan or skype, groupme and/or Whats app or based on your phone using wi-fi to text and video chat.Check Out: Six Apps To Keep You Connected While Abroad
+- Decide on your method of communication before traveling internationally.
+If you are going to use an international voice and data plan or Skype, GroupMe and/or Whats app or based on your phone using wi-fi to text and video chat.Check Out: Six Apps To Keep You Connected While Abroad

-- Clean off memory card for camera and/or smart phone.
+- Clean off memory card for the camera and/or smartphone.
 Make sure you have enough room to capture your new adventures.

 - Know your travel documents requirement and vaccination information.
-Also know airport/airline information such as recommended amount of time to arrive before flight as well as when your bag must be checked in order for it to make your flight.
+Also, be sure to know airport/airline information such as recommended amount of time to arrive before a flight as well as when your bag must be checked in order for it to make your flight.

 - Schedule airport transfers via shuttle or reserve a car for hire in advance.